Turtel216/LyriChord/README.md

 Feel free to submit issues or pull requests if you have any improvements or bug fixes.

 ## 📜 License
-This project is licensed under the MIT License.
+This project is licensed under the GPL2 License.

 ---